 As cities seek to improve their transportation systems to make them more sustainable, equitable, and useful for people, it is critical that they first understand how their system performs.
 To that end, ITDP has developed a suite of 12 indicators that can be used to benchmark sustainable mobility in cities.
-In this webinar, ITDP will provide an overview of those indicators, which range from city characteristic indicators, such as weighted population density, to accessibility indicators, such as the percentage of jobs accessible in 60 minutes.
+In this webinar, ITDP provides an overview of those indicators, which range from city characteristic indicators, such as weighted population density, to accessibility indicators, such as the percentage of jobs accessible in 60 minutes.
 ITDP has applied these indicators in over 20 cities across North America.
-This webinar will cover the results for those cities as well as trends and insights gleaned from the results.
+This webinar covers the results for those cities as well as trends and insights gleaned from the results.

 Jacob manages data collection, reporting, and evaluation for ITDP globally.
 He specializes in strategic research that drives the conversation about sustainable transportation and development, assessing new technologies and identifying new, quantifiable ways of meeting program goals.